MrYland3r/IR-System-Project/README.md

 - Run All: `python main.py`

 ## Conclusion
 The project sadly does not work in its current state.
-This originates from the crawler being blocked by imdb, but all files are functional per se.
+This originates from the crawler requests being blocked by imdb, but all files are functional per se.
+More changes required.

 ## Data Sources
 Movie data is scraped from [IMDb Top Charts](https://www.imdb.com/chart/top). (main source of issues with crawler)